Vincent Fort

 Vincent Dean Fort (April 28, 1956 – December 22, 2024) was an American politician who served as a member of the Georgia State Senate for the 39th district from 1996 to 2017.
 He represented part of Fulton County for the 39th district.
 His district included part of Atlanta and East Point.
 Fort was an unsuccessful candidate in the 2017 Atlanta mayoral election.

 Early life and education

 Fort was born in New Britain, Connecticut on April 28, 1956.
 He received his Bachelor of Arts degree in American history from Central Connecticut State College and a Master of Arts in African-American history from Atlanta University, where he wrote his thesis on an oral history of the sit-in movement during the civil rights era at the Atlanta University Center.
-He also completed doctorate coursework at Emory University.
+He also completed doctoral coursework at Emory University.

 Career

 Fort was described as a career educator and was previously a professor at Morris Brown College and Morehouse College, two historically black colleges in Atlanta.